- Date Dec.23, 1980

 An aircraft slips in a turn if the bank angle is greater for the airspeed it is flying at, and skids if the angle of bank is less for the airspeed.
 The yaw damper, a servo motor deflects the rudder trim tab to dampen skidding and slipping and thus provides greater stability in turns for high speed aircraft.
 Yawing motion is left and right of the vertical axis.

 The same spoilers, after landing, rise up to spoil the lift on the wing, since we are on the ground.
 Closer towards the wing root are the flaps on the trailing edge (rear) of the wing.
 They are used for slow speed flight.
 Also on the leading edge of the wing (in front) are the leading edge flaps which also assist in lift when the speed is not that much to generate it.
+The idea is to increase the camber of the wing (curvature, through flaps and leading edge devices) at slow speeds so that lift continues to be generated.

 ** Target for emergency descent with landing gear extended and full spoilers deployed from cruising altitude to 14,000 feet is 4 minutes as aircraft has depressurized and oxygen is not unrestricted.